- Human Services

 - Water test kits must be obtained ahead of time, and are available for pick-up during regular business hours, Monday-Friday 8:30am to 4:00pm (excluding holidays).

-- The sanitary analysis and metal's analysis kits are currently available for pick-up at the 6th floor of the Anoka County Government Center in the Public Health and Environmental Services Office.
+- All test kits are currently available for pick-up at the 6th floor of the Anoka County Government Center in the Public Health and Environmental Services Office.
 Additionally, sanitary analysis test kits can be picked up at your local city hall (locations are listed below).

 - We will now only be accepting drop-offs and payment in person at the Anoka County Environmental Services Front Desk every Monday (9:00am - 4:00pm) and Tuesday (9:00am - 11:30am) excluding holidays.

-- Samples for sanitary analysis (bacteria and nitrate), and the contaminants listed above are accepted at this time.
+- Samples for Bacteria, Nitrates, and other contaminants listed above are accepted at this time.
 If other testing is desired, please call Michael Wagner at (763) 324-4207 to see if those test can be offered through us, or a private laboratory can be recommended.

-- Samples for sanitary analysis (bacteria and nitrate) must be collected as close to the drop-off time as possible to avoid exceeding the holding time of the sample, which can result in inaccurate results.
+- Samples for Bacteria and Nitrates must be collected as close to the drop-off time as possible to avoid exceeding the holding time of the sample, which can result in inaccurate results.

 - Specific water-related questions can be directed ahead of time to Michael Wagner at (763) 324-4207.

-Water test kits for sanitary analysis are currently available at the following locations during their regular business hours:
+Water test kits for Bacteria and Nitrates tests are currently available at the following locations during their regular business hours:

 - Andover City Hall